romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial1_2-en.md

 > (e.g. font, color, space) to a Web document.
 > <cite><a href="http://www.w3.org/Style/CSS/"> W3C </a></cite>

-The CSS is responsible for rendering of the rendering the site on your screen, but also on smartphone and paper printouts (CSS rules sets can be specified for each of these media).
+The CSS is responsible for rendering of the site on your screen, but also on smartphone and paper printouts (CSS rules sets can be specified for each of these media).